 - 7. Seville Classics Premium Giant Block Tower Game

 - 10. RYG Giant Wooden Toppling Tower

 - The Rules of Giant Jenga

 This giant jenga game can stack over three feet high, and you get a very sturdy wooden construction with it that ensures it’ll withstand numerous uses and falls without chipping or breaking.
 The set comes with 54 wooden blocks that are slightly larger and created with a high degree of precision that makes them very stable and ensures they won’t accidentally fall over with every small bump or hit they take when you play.
 The set allows you to stack up to five feet high without a problem.

-These are slightly smaller blocks for giant jenga, but it allows you to play both indoors and out without running out of space.
+These are slightly smaller blocks, but it allows you to play both indoors and out without running out of space.
 It also doesn’t take a lot of room to store, and this is very nice if you live in a smaller apartment or home.
 Both kids and adults can play this game, and the blocks have a polish on them to help seal out any moisture.
 They come from a California based company with multiple warehouses.